 Are you given sea blue awareness ribbons to stick to the lapel of your explorer vest?

-Or is it just a disability, so you better travel to countries accessible for the impaired?
+Or is it just a disability, so you better travel to countries accessible to the impaired?

-To me, solo travel was nothing more than buying a ticket for one.
+To me, solo travel has been nothing more than buying a ticket for one.

-First of all, I think I need to demystify travelling solo.
+First of all, I think I need to demystify solo travel.

 - not many of my friends travel as much and as often as I do